Basic Industrial Chemicals Trading License in Dubai

 Estimated Setup Costs

-The cost of establishing a Basic Industrial Chemicals Trading Licence at Dubai South Business Hub Free Zone varies depending on the company structure, office arrangement, and any additional approvals required.
-Costs generally include licence fees, registration fees, and office space charges.
+The cost of establishing a Basic Industrial Chemicals Trading License at Dubai South Business Hub Free Zone varies depending on the company structure, office arrangement, and any additional approvals required.
+Costs generally include license fees, registration fees, and office space charges.

 Cost Component | Estimated Range (AED) |